-For art lovers Sa Bassa Blanca museum is the highlight of Alcudia and a destination in its own right.
+For art lovers, Sa Bassa Blanca museum is the highlight of Alcudia and a destination in its own right.
 Yet it is squirrelled away just outside town so you’ll need a car to get there.

 It has its roots in the 70s when artists and collectors Ben Jakober and Yannick Vu acquired a farmhouse.
 With the help of Egyptian architect, Hassan Fathy, they transformed it into an impressive, sprawling Hispano-Moorish building with appealing white domes, tiled floors and doors and a courtyard with several styles of gardens with lush mountains as the backdrop and views of the sea beyond.

-Though they no longer live there, this gorgeous building makes for a interesting nose-around.
+Though they no longer live there, this gorgeous building makes for an interesting nose-around.
 It’s full of curiosities and various collections of modern and contemporary art and 50 photographic portraits of key artists of the 20th and 21st centuries.
 One room is dedicated to sculptures by Meret Oppenheim, Antoni Miralda, Takis and Alan Rath.
 An entire room is also dedicated to the creations by Vu Cao Dam, Yannick Vu’s dad.

-On the top floor there is a room whose ceiling is so awesome it even has a name – “The Mudejar”.
+On the top floor, there is a room whose ceiling is so awesome it even has a name – “The Mudejar”.
 It was created in 1498, and is a sensational example of ancient Balearic craftsmanship.

 There are some underground galleries that include portraits of royal children and a particularly thought-provoking exhibition in the Socrates gallery about Space and Time.
-Oddities like a giant golden dummy, a dancing shoe and a sparkling 10,000 piece crystal curtain by Swarovski acting as the back drop to a fossilised skeleton of a Siberian woolly rhinoceros are sure to raise a curious eyebrow.
+Oddities like a giant golden dummy, a dancing shoe and a sparkling 10,000 piece crystal curtain by Swarovski acting as the backdrop to a fossilised skeleton of a Siberian woolly rhinoceros are sure to raise a curious eyebrow.